siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 0 \le u_{\mathrm{join}} \le 4u_0.
 $$

-In the strongest local case, the two contributions are in phase:
+In the "strongest" local case, the two contributions are in phase:

 $$
 \delta = 0.
 $$

-Then
+So the energy of the joined flow becomes

 $$
 u_{\mathrm{join}} = 4u_0.
 $$

+In the "weakest" local case, the two contributions are out of phase:

+$$
+\delta = \pi.
+$$

+And so the resulting energy is apparently gone,

+$$
+u_{\mathrm{join}} = 0.
+$$

-So two equal coherent contributions can range from full cancellation to a fourfold local loading, with the exact `4u` result at perfect phase alignment.
+So two equal coherent contributions can range from full cancellation to a fourfold local loading, with the exact $4u$ result at perfect phase alignment.

 ## Apparent paradox

 At first sight, this seems to contradict conservation.

-In conventional electromagnetic language, the two contributions may be described as two electromagnetic waves.
-In the more general language of this book, that is the same physical situation written more minimally: one energy flow whose two orthogonal aspects are conventionally called $\mathbf E$ and
+If we picture the flow in conventional electromagnetic language, as was shown in preceding sections, the energy flow F is an electromagnetic wave: one energy flow whose two orthogonal aspects are conventionally called $\mathbf E$ and
 $\mathbf B$.

-So when this chapter speaks of two beams, it does not mean two different substances.
-It means two coherent portions of the same energy-flow wave.

-Two such beams each carry the same transported content, and yet the joined beam is described locally by a loading four times as large.
-No additional energy has been introduced, so the result must reflect not the creation of new content but a reorganization of how the same content is realized.
+Say two such energy flow waves carry the same transported energy content, and there is a region in which these flows are joined.
+Since no additional energy has been introduced, the result must reflect not the creation of new content but a reorganization of how the same content is realized.

 The bookkeeping is easier to picture with a concrete analogy.
+We can think of the way energy is reorganized in double-curl transport as a chain of containers carrying one unit of ordinary liquid (energy) passing to the next container.
-Suppose each beam is like one glass carrying one unit of water.
-Before joining, there are two glasses carrying two units in total.
-After joining, there is one surviving glass.
-If one glass normally carries one unit, then two units do not fit into one unchanged glass.
-The liquid would have to be compressed.
+Before joining, there are two containers carrying two units in total.
+After overlapping coherently (same phase), there is one surviving chain of container that must carry the double fluid content of the joined chains.
+If one container normally carries one unit, then two units do not fit into one unchanged container.
+The liquid would have to be compressed in order to fit.

 That is the point of the support language below.
 When two beams join, the field does not merely become stronger at the same place.
 The same transported content